San Mateo, California: Post-Conquest era

+Several historically important mansions and buildings were constructed in San Mateo around this time.
+A.P.
+Giannini, founder of the Bank of Italy (which later became the Bank of America), lived here most of his life.
+His mansion, Seven Oaks, is listed in the National Register of Historic Places (No. 99001181).
+It is located at 20 El Cerrito Avenue.

-The Howard Estate was built in 1859 on the hill accessed by Crystal Springs Road.
+The Howard Estate was built in 1859 on the hill accessed by Crystal Springs Road; the building, named El Cerrito, eventually was moved to Hillsborough and served as its Town Hall starting from in 1910, but it has since been demolished.
 The Parrott Estate was erected in 1860 in the same area, giving rise to two conflicting names for the hill, Howard Hill and Parrot Hill.
 After use of the automobile changed traffic patterns, neither historic name was commonly applied to that hill.
+Once San Mateo was incorporated on September 4, 1894, its first mayor was Captain A.H.
+Payson, a son-in-law of Parrott.

+When the San Francisco and San Jose Railroad was under construction during the 1860s, one of its corporate directors, Charles Polhemus, purchased the land south of the creek, now the site of downtown San Mateo, and began laying out the town; the first town plat was laid out in 1862.
+Polhemus settled on the land which is now Central Park and one of the succeeding owners, William Kohl, built the iron and stone fence which still encloses the park.

-The Borel Estate was developed near Borel Creek in 1874.
+The Borel Estate was developed near Borel Creek in 1874 by Antoine Borel.
 It has been redeveloped since the late 20th century for use as modern offices and shops.
 The property is managed and owned by Borel Place Associates and the Borel Estate Company.

 Hayward Park, the 1880 American Queen Anne-style residence of Alvinza Hayward (often said to be "California's first millionaire" from his silver and banking fortunes), was built on an 800 acre estate in San Mateo which included a deer park and racetrack, roughly bounded by present-day El Camino Real (on the west), 9th Avenue (on the north), B Street (on the east) and 16th Avenue (on the south).
 A smaller portion of the property and the mansion, was converted into The Peninsula Hotel in 1908, following Hayward's death in 1904.
-The hotel burned down in a spectacular fire on 25 June 1920.
+The hotel burned down in a spectacular fire on June 25, 1920.

+William H. Howard, eldest son of W.D.M.
+Howard, is credited with the first subdivisions in the region, resulting in what is now the Western Addition of San Mateo in 1888; he followed up by creating the first subdivision of Burlingame and Highland Park in San Mateo.